WernerKr/-Un-original-Prusa-Heated-Drybox/README.md

 with the exception that the 5V pin only supplies a voltage when USB is connected.
 Therefore, no more 5V is taken from this pin.

+For Johboh/HomeAssistantEntities you need >= 7.0.8, supports
+state_class:measurement;
+which is needed for History Graphic

 ![Home Assistant](https://github.com/user-attachments/assets/1bd42809-0463-4e9a-9c2c-450904f3fe8c)